hennzen/quasar-vite-plugin-testcase/README.md

 import { QSelect, QIcon } from 'quasar'
 ```

-in a custom component wrapping `QSelect`, I directly import from `src` like so:
+in a custom component, wrapping `QSelect`, I directly import from `src` like so:
 ```js
 import { QIcon } from 'quasar'
 import { QSelect } from '../../node_modules/quasar/src/components/select'